aidanleyne/P2PSecApp/README.md

 # P2PSecApp
 A P2P Secure Communication Application for W24 CISC 468.

+## Members:
+1. Aiadan Leyne
-## Members: Aiadan Leyne, Sean Liang
+2. Sean Liang

-## Languages Chosen: Python, JavaSvcript
+## Languages Chosen:
+1. Python
+2. JavaSvcript

 ## About the project:
 - Each user has a 2048-bit RSA key-pair for encyption and decryption